-Alternative Investments includes non-traditional, complex or specialist investments.
-Examples include hedge funds, private equity and complex derivative based strategies.
-Alternative investments can be less liquid than traditional assets.
-They can be more difficult to value and take longer to buy or sell.
+These include non-traditional, complex, or specialist investments, such as hedge funds, private equity and complex derivative based strategies.
+Alternative investments can be more difficult to value and can take longer to buy or sell.

-We have rated a number of funds as having a risk type of “Other”.
+We've rated a number of funds as having a risk type of “Other”.

-- In addition to the risks and characteristics of the individual asset types, specialist investments have other features that are unique to where they invest.
+In addition to the risks and characteristics of the individual asset types, specialist investments have other features that are unique to where they invest.

 Specialist funds invest in particular markets or geographical areas.Because they invest in a smaller range of asset types, they tend to be more risky than non-specialist funds, but can deliver greater returns.

 Some funds keep a proportion of your money in cash deposits and other money market investments.
 Over the long-term, money market investments usually offer the lowest risk of all asset types but also the lowest potential returns.
 Some funds hold money

 If this happens, the money deposited with that institution may not be returned in full.
 Some money market investments will be affected if interest rates rise, leading to a drop in value of any fund holding them.

-Some funds may offer some form of protection from downside risks for which there will be a charge and which will normally have an impact on long-term returns.
-The protection may be provided through the use of derivative contracts and this may give rise to counterparty risk and liquidity problems.
+Where available, some funds may offer some form of protection from downside risks (ie the potential for falls in value) for which there will be a charge and which will normally have an impact on long-term returns.
+The protection may be provided through the use of derivative contracts and this may give rise to counterparty risk(see earlier ‘Derivatives’ explanation) and liquidity problems.